About Us

 About the Dufferin Hi-Land Section of the Bruce Trail

-After a wooded descent into the picturesque village of Kilgorie, the course of the Pine River is followed for some time before climbing steeply out of the valley.
-Passing the “Bell Lookout” with its commemorative plaque and dramatic view [36.7], the Trail continues to climb northward across more beautiful bush and woodland country until open farmland is reached at the top of the Mulmur hills.
-Here at an elevation of 1650 feet above sea level, views to the east are amongst the most spectacular in Southern Ontario.
+After a descent into the village of Kilgorie, the trail follows the Pine River before climbing out of the valley.
+Passing the Bell Lookout, the Trail climbs northward until open farmland is reached at the top of the Mulmur hills.
+At an elevation of 1650 feet above sea level, views to the east are spectacular.
+The trail crosses a section of exposed limestone rocks then descends into the Pine River valley.
+After crossing Dufferin County Road 21, the Trail enters a woodland track which leads to the Mulmur/Clearview Townline just east of Lavender and the start of the Blue Mountain section.

 Roadside parking is available at various points along the Trail.
 For specific recommendations on where to park, refer to the Bruce Trail Reference Guide, which can be obtained from many book stores or through the BTC General Store